bristolcnu/bristolcnu.github.io/joinus.md

 #### Undergrad students
 <header class="masthead text-justify" style="font-size:120%">
-If you are a student on the University of Bristol BSc or MEng degree in Computer Science (or a related degree), please contact me early in the academic year to discuss possible computational neuroscience projects.
+If you are a student on the University of Bristol BSc or MEng degree in Computer Science (or a related degree), please contact us early in the academic year to discuss possible computational neuroscience projects.
 Projects can vary in their 1) level of computational/mathematical difficulty, 2) level of biological detail, and 3) whether they are more focused on computational modelling (simulating the brain) versus statistical data analysis/machine learning.
-It also would be good, but not essential, if you take or have taken the Computational Neuroscience unit taught by Cian O'Donell, Conor Houghton and Rui Ponte Costa.</header>
+It also would be good, but not essential, if you take or have taken one of our teaching units (<i>Computational Neuroscience</i> and <i>Information Processing and the Brain</i>) jointly taught by Cian O'Donell, Conor Houghton and Rui Ponte Costa.</header>
 <br>

 <!-- ### Research